Don’t Despair if You’re Short on Space to Stow Your Gear. We’ve Got You Covered!

 If you don’t have built-in bookcases in your tiny house plan, don’t fret.
 You might have another built-in feature that’s just begging for a new creative interpretation.
 Maybe you have a decorative fireplace that you could transform into a miniature bookshelf?
 Take a look around your house floor plan, and you’ll likely to find more than a few such spaces that you could easily turn into some fun and unexpected storage.

 Looking for every extra square inch you can find for storage?
-Here, the area around a stacking washer and dryer are put into a hallway closet and every inch of storage is put to good use!
+Here, the stacking washer and dryer are put into a hallway closet and every inch of storage is put to good use!
 (Photo credit: pkamiini from Pixabay)

 5. Recruit under-the-Bed Boxes